-We are calling on Jacinda Ardern, New Zealand’s Prime Minister, to resettle a handful of refugees currently in West Timor where they remain after being intercepted by the Australian Navy before they could arrive in New Zealand.
+We are calling on Jacinda Ardern, New Zealand’s Prime Minister, to resettle a handful of refugees currently in Indonesia where they remain after being intercepted by the Australian Navy before they could arrive in New Zealand.
 In doing so Jacinda Ardern could distance New Zealand from Australia’s cruel policies and demonstrate it’s commitment to upholding the right to asylum.

 In 2015, 65 mainly Tamil refugees, knowing the cruelty and criminality of the Australia’s refugee policy, sought asylum instead in New Zealand.
 The passengers and crew were confident of the Andika’s seaworthiness and ability to reach New Zealand.
 However before they had a chance to arrive, the boat was boarded by Australian forces in international waters off the coast of Indonesia in the Arafura sea.

 Endangering their lives, the Australian’s forced the passengers off the Andika on to two smaller boats, the crew given money and pushed back to Indonesia.
 Out of sight, one ran out of fuel and a dangerous on-sea transfer ensued.
 Without adequate equipment, the remaining overloaded boat ran-aground off Rote Island, Indonesia.
 Only for the generosity and courage of a local fishing village were they saved.

 This incident was documented in Amnesty International excellent report By Hook or by Crook – Australia’s Abuse of Asylum-Seekers at Sea (pp. 14-24).
 It was also the subject of a documentary film ‘Stop the Boats – The lie of saving lives at sea’ by journalists Nicolai Jung and Phil Miller (watch the trailer below).